Understand the customer journey across your entire organization

 This is where mapping your entire sales process is invaluable.
 When you know which actions are required to guide a lead to the next stage of your relationship, you can work on optimizing those activities.

-Another sales strategy example, as advocated by Tom Pepper, Director of Marketing at LinkedIn, is to use a bottom-up revenue forecast:
+Another sales strategy example, as advocated by fractional VP of sales Susan Tourville, is to adopt a bottom-up approach to goal setting:

-You’ll also get an objective view on how much effort, time or resources it will take to reach your set of key predefined goals (e.g. number of sales across a period or revenue).
+Aim for an objective view on how much effort, time or resources it will take to reach your set of key predefined goals (e.g., number of sales across a period or revenue), as this will help with your sales plan efforts.

 Understand the customer journey across your entire organization

-Your sales teams don’t work in silos, and every company has their own customer journey.
-Start by collecting insight on how leads are generated, new customer onboarding processes and solution fulfilment.
+Your sales team members shouldn’t work in silos, and every company has its own customer journey.
+Start by collecting insights on how leads and outbound sales are generated, new customer onboarding processes and solution fulfillment for customer success.

 Whatever this process looks like for you, make sure you have a clear view of every step of the customer journey and client relationship.

-No matter which tool you use (from pencil and paper to software like Lucidchart), you’ll need a method of illustrating your process using a specific structure.
+No matter which tool you use (from pencil and paper, a free sales process template or software like Lucidchart), you’ll need a method of illustrating your process using a specific structure for your selling strategy.

 Map your existing sales process

-To improve and optimize your sales process, you must understand the activity and steps you’re already using.
-Start by interviewing other reps and stakeholders throughout your sales organizations.
+To improve and optimize your sales process, you must understand the activities and steps you’re already using.
+Start by interviewing other reps and stakeholders throughout your sales organization.

 Here are some example questions you can ask based on different roles and responsibilities:

-- Sales: How do you generate new leads?
-Once a lead enters the pipeline, how do you guide them towards the close?
+Sales.
+How do you generate new leads?
+Once a lead enters the pipeline, how do you guide them toward the close?
+Is the sales strategy aligned with the marketing strategy?

-- Sales Development: Do you have a structure for different areas of the sales development function?
+Sales Development.
+Do you have a structure for different areas of the sales development function?
 How are leads prioritized before handing them over from marketing to sales?
+What is your sales enablement process?

-With your sales process mapped out, you can now work to create a future sales process to fill in the gaps and increase performance across your entire organization.
+With your sales process mapped out, you can work to fill in the gaps and increase performance across your entire organization.

 First, you need to build a map of your existing process.
 Here’s the possible process map of a sales strategy example:

-When developing your sales strategy template maps like this can really help guide you.
+To develop a successful sales strategy, template maps like this can really help guide you and your sales team.
 Go back to the opportunities you outlined above.
 These will act as the goals for your sales process optimization.
 Here are a few sales strategy example goals:

 Finally, it’s time to set goals for each existing and new stage.
 Again, you must set activity- and outcome-based goals throughout the sales process.
 For example, goals for the appointment-setting stage could be:

-Sales process mapping is about understanding the activities required to close a deal.
+Sales strategy mapping is about understanding the activities required to close a deal.
 But how do you measure those activities and create accurate performance benchmarks?

 Step 1: Collect the right metrics